SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 when the character wants to make certain she hits the target, regardless of how much injury is caused.

-Sweep (Ranged): The character wants to“spray an area” with ammo.
+Sweep (Ranged): The character wants to"spray an area" with ammo.
 Only characters with weapons that go full auto, burst, or single ﬁre as multi (in general, just about any automatic weapon) can perform this maneuver.
 The gun uses the amount of ammunition needed by whichever setting is used.
-They gain a positive modiﬁer to hit (because of the sheer volume of shots), but this “non-targeted” attack results in a lower damage total.
+They gain a positive modiﬁer to hit (because of the sheer volume of shots), but this "non-targeted" attack results in a lower damage total.

 Grab: The attacker physically grasps a target.
 Few melee weapons